Start9Labs/documentation/site/source/developer-docs/getting-started/environment-setup.rst

     embassy-sdk --version

-EmbassyOS
+embassyOS
 ---------

-While not strictly necessary, having a running instance of EmbassyOS is recommended to test installing, running, configuring, and using your package.
+While not strictly necessary, having a running instance of embassyOS is recommended to test installing, running, configuring, and using your package.
 Without this component, you will have to coordinate with Start9's internal development team to test.

 .. _environment-quick-start: